-FEMA has approved an award of $2,081,709 to the State of Florida to assist the city of Mexico Beach in defraying the cost of debris removal for Hurricane Michael under FEMA’s Public Assistance Program.
+FEMA approved an award in January, 2019 of $2,081,709 to the State of Florida to assist the city of Mexico Beach in defraying the cost of debris removal for Hurricane Michael under FEMA’s Public Assistance Program.

 FEMA funds will reimburse the city for the collection, reduction, disposal and site management of debris within Mexico Beach following the October 2018 storm.
 This is the first project approved under the Public Assistance Program for Hurricane Michael.